michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 // Returns: nothing

 ```

 ### 8.4.6 Using fork and execve to Run Programs

 Programs such as Unix shells and Web servers make heavy use of the fork and execve functions.

+#### Shell

 A shell is an interactive application-level program that runs other programs on behalf of the user.
-The original shell was the sh program, which was followed by variants such as csh, tcsh, ksh, and bash.Ashell performs a sequence of read/evaluate steps and then terminates.
+The original shell was the sh program, which was followed by variants such as csh, tcsh, ksh, and bash.
+A shell performs a sequence of read/evaluate steps and then terminates.

 - The read step reads a command line from the user.
 - The evaluate step parses the command line and runs programs on behalf of the user.